A Content Refresh Workflow for Small Content Teams

 - Routing: add internal links to related guides, tools, pricing, or sample reports.

-Step 4: Publish with a small QA pass
+Step 5: Publish with a small QA pass

 Before publishing, check the title, description, canonical, internal links, schema where applicable, and visible dates.
 Make sure the page still matches the product positioning and does not promise outcomes you cannot guarantee.
+Use Google's helpful content guidance as a quality backstop: the page should add value beyond summary, show clear sourcing, and leave the reader with a satisfying answer.

 If the page is a public SEO page in this repository, it should also appear in the sitemap source and public/llms.txt.

-Step 5: Measure after the page has time to settle
+Step 6: Measure after the page has time to settle

 Do not judge a refresh the next morning.
 Record the publish date and compare clicks, impressions, CTR, and average position after 4 to 8 weeks.
 Use the result to decide whether to add links, improve the title, or run a deeper rewrite.